Project-MONAI/tutorials/README.md

 in a cell will verify this has worked and show you what kind of hardware you have access to.

+#### Data

+Some notebooks will require additional data.
+They can be downloaded by running the [runexamples.sh](./runexamples.sh) script.

 ### 2. List of notebooks and examples
 **2D classification**
 #### [mednist_tutorial](./2d_classification/mednist_tutorial.ipynb)